7 Tips For Recruiting Women Commercial Drivers To Your Business

 If flexible working schedules could be provided to allow women commercial drivers to spend more time at home between drives, more women would apply for these jobs.

-That’s why you need a route planner app.
+That’s why you need trusted route planning software.
 This technology improves the efficiency of your routes so your drivers won’t need to spend as much time on the road to get their jobs done.
 It will also help you balance your workload more evenly.

 Make Training Safe for Female Drivers